List of awards and nominations received by Scrubs

 Scrubs, an American comedy-drama series, has been nominated for a variety of different awards including 17 Emmy Awards (with two wins), in categories such as casting, cinematography, directing, editing, and writing.
 Its fourth season earned the series its first nomination for Outstanding Comedy Series.

 Series regulars Zach Braff, Donald Faison, Sarah Chalke, John C. McGinley, Judy Reyes and Christa Miller all earned nominations for their acting.
 Braff's performance was very praised, and he was nominated for an Emmy and three Golden Globe Awards.
 Despite this, only Faison and Reyes won awards.

 "My Musical" is one of the most critically acclaimed episodes of Scrubs and was nominated for five Emmy Awards, a Cinema Audio Society Award and a Golden Reel Award, with one Emmy and one Golden Reel Award won.

 The show won the 2002, 2008, and 2009 Humanitas Prize in the 30-minute category for the episodes "My Old Lady", "My Long Goodbye" and "My Last Words" respectively.
 While the episodes "My Screw Up", "My Way Home" and "My Fallen Idol" received nominations.

 The fifth season episode "My Way Home" earned the show a Peabody Award, the industry’s most competitive honor.

-American Latino Media Arts Award

-The ALMA Awards are awarded to Latino performers only.
-Judy Reyes, the only Latino member of the cast, has been nominated three times for two wins, and Linda Mendoza, who had directed an episode, also received a nomination.